 In addition to our grape grower partners, we manage a small educational vineyard which produces about 150 pounds of fruit, or 6 cases of wine from our estate.
 The Noiret grapes that we cultivate were developed at Cornell University's Grape Breeding Program and produce a fruity red wine that is best served slightly chilled and has a flavor profile reminiscent of Pinot Noir.

 We grow our vineyard in an environment as natural as possible.
 We employ organic and integrated pest management practices (IPM) like leaf removal in the fruiting zone to improve air circulation, have no till soils, and utilize cover crops like white clover to help keep the vines naturally nourished and healthy.
-These practices reduce the need fungicide sprays.
+These practices reduce fungicide sprays.

 We also encourage native and beneficial plants like goldenrod, milkweed, dandelions and Queen Anne's lace (wild carrot) to attract a myriad of pollinators.
 This attracts beneficial insects that help ward off pests.
 We never spray insecticide or use any chemical weed killers in order to protect birds, pollinators, and the overall ecosystem.